dlebansais/Sign-Up-Sign-In-Guidelines/README.md

   - How access is granted is not specified here, it depends on how the system will proceed from there.
 Typically, the server would generate a session ID that allows to read/write other databases.
   - In the example query above, note the `, ...` ellipsis.
 It means "...and other fields", but it does **NOT** mean any of the encrypted fields, such as encrypted_password.
 These must never be selected.
 In particular, do **NOT** use a query starting with `SELECT * FROM credentials WHERE ...`.
 The reason is that it could leak the password, something we can always avoid.
   - *Username*, *salt* and *password settings* are explicity selected so they can be returned to the client.
-11. Server: in case of success, cancel any scheduled deletion, for example with a `UPDATE credentials SET delete_date = NULL WHERE username = '<username>' AND password = '<encrypted password>' AND password_settings = '<password settings>' AND active = 1 AND delete_date <> NULL;` query.
+11. Server: in case of success, cancel any scheduled deletion, for example with a `UPDATE credentials SET delete_timeout = NULL WHERE username = '<username>' AND password = '<encrypted password>' AND password_settings = '<password settings>' AND active = 1 AND delete_timeout <> NULL;` query.
 Note that, since we have cleaned up the database before starting looking for the credential, the delete operation is properly canceled.
 However, in case of asynchronous cleanup (i.e. from a separate thread), care must be taken to synchronize the sign in thread and the cleanup thread, otherwise the credential could be deleted after step 10 but before step 11.
 12. Server: **return to client** either success or failure, with in case of success the *username*, *salt*, *password settings* and whatever is necessary to continue using the system as a signed-in user.
-If the delete date field was cleared in the database, it might be a good idea to also tell the client, to notify the user that their scheduled delete operation has been canceled.
+If the delete timeout field was cleared in the database, it might be a good idea to also tell the client, to notify the user that their scheduled delete operation has been canceled.

 ### Change password